The-Ronin-Project/infx-semantic-normalization-api/README.md

 1. In the terminal console, see messages that Debug mode is on and the Debugger is active.
 1. In Postman, in the Informatics workspace, choose your working environment:
    - `Dev-Local` to run the code in your local environment:
-   - `Prod` to run the code currently deployed in Prod
-   - `Dev` to run the code currently deployed in Dev
+   - `DEV infx-semantic-normalization-api` to run the code currently deployed in Dev
    - `Dev-Docker` to run the Docker image in your local machine environment
 1. Then run test calls in Postman.
 1. If you started Flask with Debug, in the PyCharm window you can step through the code running in your virtual environment.